Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations: Results and Discussion

 \subsection{WD mass}

-As mentioned on the VOSA website, the fitting process as well as the predicted flux is relatively less sensitive to $\log\ g$.
-This poses a challenge to put direct constraints on the masses of the components since a small change in $\log\ g$ can create a large difference in the estimated mass.
-Hence, instead of directly using the $\log\ g$ values given by VOSA, we estimate the masses of the WD companions using the WD evolutionary models created by \citet{Bedard2020} assuming that the WDs in our sample have CO cores with a Hydrogen atmosphere.
-From the SED fit, we obtain $\teff$ and bolometric luminosity ($\Lwd$) of the WD companions.
-We provide these values to the WD evolutionary models to estimate the masses and cooling ages.
+As mentioned on the VOSA website, the fitting process and the predicted flux are relatively less sensitive to $\log\ g$.
+This poses a challenge to put direct constraints on the masses of the components since a slight change in $\log\ g$ can create a large difference in the estimated mass.
+Hence, instead of directly using the $\log\ g$ values given by VOSA, we estimate the masses of the WD companions using the WD evolutionary models created by \citet{Bedard2020} assuming that the WDs in our sample have CO cores with Hydrogen atmosphere.
+Using $\teff$ and bolometric luminosity ($\Lwd$) of the WDs from our SED fits and WD evolutionary models we estimate the masses and cooling ages.

-In \autoref{wd_mass}, we show $\Lwd$ as a function of $\teff$ for the WD companions in our sample with black dots.
+In \autoref{wd_mass}, we show $\Lwd$ as a function of $\teff$ for the WDs in our sample with black dots.
 WD cooling tracks from models \citep[][]{Bedard2020} are overlaid.
 The cooling tracks are color-coded with WD mass.
-In general, for the same cooling age, WDs with a lower mass would appear with a lower $\teff$.
-On the other hand, over time, the WDs would cool along the sequences shown on the figure for any particular mass.
+In general, for the same cooling age, lower-mass WDs would have lower $\teff$.
+On the other hand, over time, the WDs would cool along the sequences shown in the figure for any particular mass.
 First, we draw 2D boxes around the $\Lwd$--$\teff$ estimates from VOSA for each of these sources.
 The width and height of these boxes come from the errors associated with the estimated $\teff$ and $\Lwd$.
 We estimate the masses of the WDs from the model cooling tracks using linear interpolation adopting the central points of these boxes.
 Errors in the estimated WD masses are obtained using the extreme values of these 2D boxes.
-We find that 8 WDs in our sample have $\Lwd$ above the model evolutionary tracks.
+We find that 14 WDs in our sample have $\Lwd$ above the model evolutionary tracks.
 These are expected to have lower masses compared to the limiting mass $0.2\,M_\odot$ in CO-core WD models provided by \citet{Bedard2020}.
 As a result, we could not estimate the masses of these high-$\Lwd$ WD candidates in our sample.
-We also find 18 of our candidate WDs with $\Lwd$ below below the model evolutionary tracks.
+We also find 18 of our candidate WDs with $\Lwd$ below the model evolutionary tracks.
 We refrain from estimating their masses also because we do not want to extrapolate.